FrancisBright1/Health_Dashboard/README.md

 ---
 🧠 Insights
-Provides quick identification of at-risk patients.

-Useful for health practitioners and data analysts in the medical field.
+Provides quick identification of at-risk patients Useful for health practitioners and data analysts in the medical field.
 Shows data storytelling using Streamlit and visual tools.

 -------